Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   IMPORTANT: All students are required to run Docker Desktop on their laptop so as to ensure that they can run the instructor-provided Docker containers.

-- You will use Version 3.8 of the Python programming language that a student installed on their department approved laptop by using either the Pyenv or Pyenv-win tools that are available for download from GitHub.
+- You will use version 3.8 of the Python programming language that you installed on your department approved laptop by using either the Pyenv or Pyenv-win tools that are available for download from GitHub.
 You can learn more about Python by visiting this web site:

   https://www.python.org/

   You can learn more about Pyenv and Pyenv-win by visiting these web sites:

   https://github.com/pyenv/pyenv

   https://github.com/pyenv-win/pyenv-win

 - You will use the Poetry tool for managing the Python package and dependencies